nicovak/doctrine-unaccent-extension-postgres/README.md

     CREATE EXTENSION unaccent;

+You may need the following package: (replace * with your version)

+    sudo apt-get install postgresql-contrib-9.*

 Add the UnaccentString class in your project and adapt the namespace.
 After that, you have to add this in your app/config/config.yml: